The kubelet needs to preserve node stability when available compute resources

 To configure hard eviction thresholds, the following flag is supported:

-describes a set of eviction thresholds (e.g. memory.available<1Gi
+eviction-hard describes a set of eviction thresholds (e.g. memory.available<1Gi) that if met

 If a hard eviction threshold has been met, or a soft eviction threshold has been met